-Managua is the capital city of Nicaragua.
+Managua is the capital city of Nicaragua due to numerous reasons.
 Some travellers see Managua as transportation hub and nothing more (the international airport is located here).
 But others find the capital to be a mecca of Nicaraguan culture.

 What is Nicaragua’s Independence Day?

 The Nicaraguan Independence Day takes place on September 15th each year.
 This is a day celebration of peace and freedom throughout Central America, including Costa Rica, Honduras, Guatemala, and El Salvador.
 On September 15th, 1821, each of these countries declared their freedom from Spain.